shaozi/ldap-authentication/README.md

 ## Description

 This library use `ldapjs` as the underneath library.
-It has two modes of authentications:
+It has three modes of authentications:

 1. **Admin authenticate mode**.
 If an admin user is provided, the library will login (ldap bind) with the admin user, then search for the user to be authenticated, get its DN (distinguish name), then use